-CJ 485 - Organized Crime (3)
+CI 485 - Organized Crime (3 credits)

 The evolution of organized crime, particularly its development in the United States.
 An examination of organized crime in terms of community structure, political influences, and corruption.
-Specific activities such as gambling, prostitution, drug traffic, pornography, and white collar crime are explored.
+Specific activities such as gambling, prostitution, drug traffic, pornography, and white-collar crime are explored.
 The methods and problems for organized crime control are also evaluated.
-Prerequisites: CORE 157 and CJ 110, or consent of the instructor.
+Prerequisites: SOC 101 and CJ 110, or consent of the instructor.